GreenPoh/green-fork/README.md

 Development is test-driven development (TDD) based - see [tests/](./akidocs-core/tests) for how features are specified and verified.

+Git/GitHub workflow for this project is documented in [DEVELOPMENT.md](./DEVELOPMENT.md).

 Version history is tracked in [GitHub Releases](https://github.com/AkiPoh/akidocs/releases) (primary) and [CHANGELOG.md](./CHANGELOG.md) (secondary).

 ## Prerequisites